We are a Manchester-based architecture studio that celebrates sustainable, considered design.

 His self build project for a Market Hall in Slovenia earned a nomination for the Architects Journal Small Projects Award and he also represented the UK at the International Architecture Showcase; a residency, symposium and publication organised by the British Council.

 Jack completed his RIBA Parts 1 & 2 at Manchester School of Architecture and London Metropolitan and his Part 3 at RIBA NW.
-He teaches a second year studio at The University of Sheffield and is training to be Retrofit Coordinator.
+He teaches a second year studio at The University of Sheffield and is an accredited Retrofit Coordinator.